 “A description of the student’s functional limitations and how the limitations are directly related to the stated disabilities”

 “Specific recommendations for accommodations for curriculum, instruction and testing, including an explanation of why these specific accommodations are needed”

 “Documentation must be on a letterhead, typed, dated, and signed with the evaluator’s name, address, telephone number (in the event that the office needs to contact them) and professional credentials relevant to the diagnosis.”

 Answer: Academic accommodations include, but are not limited to, testing accommodations, adaptive technology services, and assistance in arranging other support services (e.g., interpreters, notetakers, scribes, and readers).

-Answer: While the IEP is a valuable resource of information, it cannot be used as documentation of the disability.
+Answer: While the IEP provides useful information, this document, in and itself may not be sufficient.
+Please refer to Documentation Guidelines.
 Click HERE for information on the differences between High School IDEA and Post Secondary Education Section 504.